arq5x/Hydra/README.md

-HydraMulti - an SV discovery tool that incorporates hundreds of samples
+#HydraMulti - an SV discovery tool that incorporates hundreds of samples
 =======================================================================

+##Installation

 0. Requirements
 =========================